websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/patching-dxp-in-docker.md

 ### Install to Your Existing Container

-Here are the steps for installing the patch to your existing container:
+Here are the steps for installing a patch to your existing container:

 1. Stop your current container.

-1. Copy the patch to a folder in your volume or bind mount that maps to the container's `/mnt/liferay/patching` folder.
+1. Copy the patch to a folder in your volume or [bind mount](./providing-files-to-the-container.md) that maps to the container's `/mnt/liferay/patching` folder.

 1. Restart your container.

 ### Install to a New Container

-Here are steps for installing the patch to a new container:
+Here are steps for installing a patch to a new container:

 1. Create a host folder and a subfolder called `patching`.